ktrlio/kontrolio-api/docs/README.md

 ### Development

-- Make sure you have Docker installed and running on your machine, as the `serverless-offline` plugin needs to spin a container.
+- Make sure you have Docker installed and running on your machine, as the `serverless-offline` plugin needs it to spin its container.
 - Set the following secrets ([as seen on the `env.example` file](../.env.example)):

 | Environment variable  | Type            | Description                                                           |